 Kobato and Maria gradually develop into this.
 Despite the bickering they do, they do seem to enjoy each other's company.
-In episode 10 of Season 2, Maria seemed quite upset when one of Kobato's classmates mentioned how despite Kobato's seemingly cold attitude towards them, she's incredibly popular throughout the school.
+In NEXT Episode 10, Maria seemed quite upset when one of Kobato's classmates mentioned how, despite her seemingly cold attitude towards them, Kobato is actually pretty popular.
 However, in the next scene, when Kobato arrives in the club room, Maria is quite happy to see her, and both of them seem to enjoy playfully mocking each other.

 Vomit Indiscretion Shot: Poor Kodaka is on the receiving end of a double helping of regurgitated yaminabe ("black hot pot," where the participants each add ingredients to the pot and eat in the dark) from Yozora and Sena in Episode 0.

-Averted in NEXT: Yozora and Sena ride the Black Dragon eight times in episode four, and end up splattering themselves (and Kodaka) with sick; bonus points for the camera cutting to a Nice Boat! parody right after their regurgitated lunches splatter it.
+Averted in NEXT: Yozora and Sena ride the Black Dragon eight times in Episode 4, and end up splattering themselves (and Kodaka) with sick; bonus points for the camera cutting to a Nice Boat! parody right after their regurgitated lunches splatter it.

 Episode 3 in the first season, when Sena first learns that she can't always talk her way out of every situation, and Kodaka is forced to rescue her twice.
 Its also the moment where Sena has a Love Epiphany towards him, and where she becomes a rival to Yozora for Kodaka.

-What the Hell, Hero?: Rika attacks Kodaka in episode 12 using steel ball bearings partly due to frustration at his Oblivious to Love attutide he's been showing the girls, and partly because of what he did in the club room and was doing in the first half of episode 12 note He ran away when Sena gave a Love Confession to him, then spent the following week helping out the girls of the student council.
+What the Hell, Hero?: Rika attacks Kodaka in Episode 12, Season 2 using steel ball bearings partly due to frustration at his Oblivious to Love attutide he's been showing the girls, and partly because of what he did in the club room and was doing in the first half of Episode 12note He ran away when Sena gave a Love Confession to him, then spent the following week helping out the girls of the student council.